alexisCata/django/crud/README.md

 # Simple django crud #

-The repository contains simple crud with Django 2.
+The repository contains simple crud with Django.
 It uses postgres as database and a google account to login.

 It uses: